Gentlemen's club: Women

-Several private members clubs for women were established in the late 19th century; among them the Alexandra Club. and the self-consciously progressive Pioneer Club.
+Several private members' clubs for women were established in the late 19th century; among them the Alexandra Club, the self-consciously progressive Pioneer Club, the Ladies' Institute, and the Ladies' Athenaeum.
+They proved quite popular at the time, but only one London-based club, The University Women's Club, has survived as a single-sex establishment.

-Women also set about establishing their own clubs in the late nineteenth century, such as the Ladies' Institute, and the Ladies' Athenaeum.
-They proved quite popular at the time, but only one London-based club, The University Women's Club, has survived to this day as a single-sex establishment.
+Traditionally barred from full membership in existing clubs of similar interest, and somewhat mobilised by the passage of the Civil Rights Act of 1964 in the United States; by the 21st century, numerous private women's clubs had formed in support of previously male-dominated pursuits, including professional affiliations and business networking.
+In 2023 The Daily Telegraph reported that an "[A]bsolutely chilling" discordance around admitting women to men-only clubs persisted in the UK, as the SFGate also reports in the US.

-Current status
+Modern clubs

 Election to membership

 Membership is by election after the proposers (at least two and in many clubs more), who have known the candidate for a term of years, formally nominate the person for membership.
 Election is by a special committee (itself elected), which may interview the candidate and which looks at any support and also objections of other members.
 Some top clubs still maintain distinctions which are often undefined and rarely explained to those who do not satisfy their membership requirements.
 After reaching the top of a long waiting list, there is a possibility of being blackballed during the process of formal election by the committee.
 In these circumstances, the principal proposer of such a person may be expected to resign, as he failed to withdraw his undesirable candidate.
 More often, the member who proposes an unsuitable candidate will be "spoken to" at a much earlier stage than this, by senior committee members, and he will withdraw his candidate to avoid embarrassment for all concerned.

 Ownership and governance

 The clubs are owned by their members and not by an individual or corporate body.
-These kinds of relationships have been analyzed from the network analysis perspective by Maria Zozaya.
+These kinds of relationships have been analysed from the network analysis perspective by Maria Zozaya.

-Worldwide distribution
+Distribution

-Today, establishments based on the concept of the traditional gentlemen's clubs exist throughout the world, predominantly in Commonwealth countries and the United States.
+Establishments based on the traditional gentlemen's clubs exist throughout the world, predominantly in Commonwealth countries and the United States.
 Many clubs offer reciprocal hospitality to other clubs' members when travelling abroad.

 United Kingdom

 There are perhaps some 25 traditional London gentlemen's clubs of particular note, from The Arts Club to White's.
 A few estimable clubs (such as the Royal Thames Yacht Club and the Royal Ocean Racing Club) have a specific character that places them outside the mainstream, while other clubs have sacrificed their individuality for the commercial purpose of attracting enough members, regardless of their common interests.
-(See article at club for a further discussion of these distinctions.)
+(See Club (organisation) for further discussion.)
 The oldest gentleman's club in London is White's, which was founded in 1693.
 Discussion of trade or business is usually not allowed in traditional gentlemen's clubs, although it may hire out its rooms to external organisations for events.